UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 ### Status buffer/Debugging tools

 - `printStatus` will "type" content of status buffer (256 or 1024 chars, depends on my mood) on the keyboard.
 Mainly for debug purposes.
-- `{setStatus | setStatusPart} <custom text>` will append <custom text> to the status buffer, if there is enough space for that.
+- `setStatus STRING` will append STRING to the status buffer, if there is enough space for that.
 This text can then be printed by `printStatus`.
-This command interpolates register expressions. `setStatus` automatically appends newline, `setStatusPart` does not.
 - `clearStatus` will clear the buffer.
 - `statsRuntime` will output information about runtime of current macro into the status buffer.
 The time is measured before the printing mechanism is initiated.
 - `statsLayerStack` will output information about layer stack (into the buffer).